bropat/ioBroker.eusec/README.md

 Please use GitHub issues for this.

-Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
+Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level or see [here](https://github.com/bropat/ioBroker.eufy-security/wiki/Howto-enable-debug)).
 Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).

 ## Changelog

+### 0.0.9 (2020-12-xx)
+* (bropat) Finished implementation for feature request: [#1](https://github.com/bropat/ioBroker.eufy-security/issues/1)
+* (bropat) Little progress for feature request: [#5](https://github.com/bropat/ioBroker.eufy-security/issues/5)
+* (bropat) Implemented set Guard Mode with CMD_SET_PAYLOAD for certain devices
+* (bropat) Added back USA ip addresses for P2P cloud discovery
+* (bropat) Using the correct local time zone for communication with the Eufy Cloud
+* (bropat) HUB filtering by device type 0 (station) removed
+* (bropat) Added documentation for 2FA
+* (bropat) Updated versions of the package dependencies

 ### 0.0.8 (2020-12-13)
 * (bropat) Fixed issue [#16](https://github.com/bropat/ioBroker.eufy-security/issues/16)